 Speaking of, plastic garment bags for bridesmaid dresses will probably get tossed in the bridal suite trash can shortly after hair and makeup.
 Encourage your girls to bring their own reusable gown storage in order to decrease their plastic use.

 Give each member of your wedding party their own reusable garment bag (personalized for a fun touch) as a creative and sustainable bridesmaid gift.

 Store Favors in Reusable Bags

 The same sentiment goes for your wedding favors, especially if you're treating guests to an edible gift.
 "A lot of food is bought in bulk at the grocery store in [plastic] bags," says Santos.
-"I know couples who have done DIY wedding food favors, and even then it’s about using compostable bags."
+"I know couples who have done DIY wedding food favors, and even then, it’s about using compostable bags."

 One of the easiest solutions for swapping out plastic starts with your dinnerware.
 Rely on reusable rentals or, Santos suggests, look for utensils made from environmentally friendly materials, like bamboo or palm leaves.
 You can also be more sustainable by opting for rented decor.